TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

 .. class:: LazyLoader(loader)

-   A class which postpones the execution of the loader of a module until the module has an attribute accessed.
+   A kundi which postpones the execution of the loader of a module until the module has an attribute accessed.

-   This class **only** works with loaders that define :meth:`~importlib.abc.Loader.exec_module` as control over what module type is used for the module is required.
+   This kundi **only** works with loaders that define :meth:`~importlib.abc.Loader.exec_module` as control over what module type is used for the module is required.
 For those same reasons, the loader's :meth:`~importlib.abc.Loader.create_module` method must return ``None`` or a